|School of Mathematical Sciences

-Equivalence between finitely additive mixed and behavior strategies in infinite duration decision problems (with János Flesch and Dries Vermeulen – published at Journal of Applied Probability)
+On the equivalence of mixed and behavior strategies in finitely additive decision problems (with János Flesch and Dries Vermeulen – published at Journal of Applied Probability)

 Characterization of the value function of polynomial games (with Galit Ashkenazi-Golan and Eilon Solan – accepted at Operations Research Letters)

 Existence of justifiable equilibrium (with János Flesch and Dries Vermeulen – working paper)

 When do behavior strategies induce a unique expected payoﬀ in ﬁnitely additive probabilities (with János Flesch and Dries Vermeulen – working paper)

 Parallel games with restricted actions (with Eilon Solan, Yevgeny Tsodikovich and Xavier Venel – work in progress)

 |2014 – 2017||Tutor, Department of Quantitative Economics, Maastricht University.

 Analysis I, Analyis II, Game Theory, Basic Concepts and Applications, Game Theory and Economics, Quantitative Business, Quantitative Methods 3 (linear programming), Quantitative Methods 3 (statistics, SPSS), Statistics I.

 |2018 – today||Journal referee for Games and Economic Behavior, International Journal of Game Theory and Journal of Theoretical Probability.|